-Ocelots are nocturnal, meaning they are most active during the night and sleep during the day.
+Ocelots (scientific name: Leopardus pardalis) are nocturnal, meaning they are most active during the night and sleep during the day.
 They are capable of purring, but the sound they make most often is a low growl.
 Ocelots are also solitary cats, meaning they live alone most of their lives.
 They spend most of their time in trees.
-Ocelots are capable of purring, but the sound they make most often is a low growl.
-Ocelots are opportunistic hunters and will eat anything they can catch.
+Sometimes they even get prey to come to them in the trees – ocelots in the wild will play dead on a tree branch until a curious monkey gets too close.

 - Brown fur with a chain of rosettes or spots on their bodies

 - Dark markings around their eyes

-- White spots on the backs of their ears – a trait that all spotted wild cats have, which helps them communicate with their kittens)
+- White spots on the backs of their ears – a trait that all spotted wild cats have, which helps them communicate with their young

 Ocelots primarily live in Central and South America.
 They used to live in the southwestern part of the United States but were hunted to near extinction in that area for their pelt (skin and fur).
 They are now a protected species and a small population is growing in Texas.